BloomTechBackend/bd-team-project-miguelfr/project_documents/rubric_miguelfr.md

 *This captures the expectations that we have for your team during the unit.
 This is how we will evaluate whether you have demonstrated these expectations.*
+Create a full project with front and backend, using java lambda, dependecy injection, dynamodb, API Gateway and unit tests.

 ## Instructions